-If you already have a well formatted text and you want to apply similar formatting to another text then Microsoft Word provides a feature to copy and apply a format from one text to another text.
-This is very useful and time saving operation.
+In this chapter, we will discuss how to copy and apply formatting in Word 2010.
+If you already have a well formatted portion of text and you want to apply similar formatting to another portion of text, then Microsoft Word provides a feature to copy and apply a format from one portion of text to another portion of text.
+This is very useful and a time saving operation.

-Following are the simple steps to copy and apply text formatting from one portion of your document to another portion of your document in a word document.
+The following steps will help you understand how to copy and apply text formatting from one portion of text in your document to another portion of text in your document.

-Step (1): Select the text containing the formatting that you want to copy.
+Step 1 − Select the portion of text containing the formatting that you want to copy.
 I have selected a text which has bold and underlined font as shown below.

-Step (3): Now you are ready to apply the copied text format to any of the selected text.
+Step 3 − Now you are ready to apply the copied text format to any of the selected text.
 So select a text using mouse where you want to apply the copied text format.
-While selecting a text, you have to make sure that your mouse pointer is still in paint brush shape.
-After selecting the text, just release right click button of the mouse and you will see that newly selected text is changed to the format used for the original selection.
+While selecting a portion of text, you have to make sure that your mouse pointer is still in paint brush shape.
+After selecting the text, just release the right-click button of the mouse and you will see that newly selected text is changed to the format used for the original selection.
 You can click anywhere outside the selection to continue working on your document for further editing.

-Step (1): If you are intended to apply formatting at multiple places, then you would have to double click Format Painter button while copying text format.
-Later on you just keep selecting text where you want to apply the text formatting.
+Step 1 − If you are intended to apply formatting at multiple places, then you will have to double-click the Format Painter button while copying the text format.
+Later on, you just keep selecting the text where you want to apply the text formatting.

-Step (2): When you are done with applying formatting at all the places, again click once at Format Painter to come out of format applying operation.
+Step 2 − When you are done with applying formatting at all the places, click Format Painter to come out of the format applying operation.